 The Lower Lake Historic Schoolhouse Museum, built in 1877, served as a schoo l house until 1935.
 Due to the hard work of a grass-roots organization, the schoolhouse was restored and reopened in 1993 as a fine museum.
 The building has a distinctive Mansard roof, remodeled in 1906 after the great California earthquake damaged the bell tower.
 The 16-foottall ceilings and nine-foot windows give the museum its true historic character.
 Displays include a schoolroom, Victorian parlor, gems and minerals, and Native American and pioneer artifacts.
 The upper floor auditorium serves as a venue for cultural and community events.

-Other notable historic sights in Lower Lake are the Pioneer and Lower Lake Cemeteries, the Odd Fellows Hall, built in 1868, and the United Methodist Church, built in 1884.
-A very popular Bluegrass Festival, featuring well known artists, is held each September at Anderson Marsh State Historic Park just north of Lower Lake.
-The Park features a ranch house, archeological sites and nature trails.
+Other historic sites in Lower Lake are the Pioneer and Lower Lake Cemeteries, the Odd Fellows Hall, built in 1868, and the United Methodist Church, built in 1884.
+Anderson Marsh State Historic Park, just north of town, features a ranch house, archeological sites, and nature trails.

 Lower Lake offers hometown shopping with a variety of businesses, including coffee shops, BBQ, pizza, wineries, a picturesque recreation of a Tuscan village, and antique stores.
 Featured on Memorial Day Weekend is a Renaissance Faire presented by Tuscan Village, and the community presents Lower Lake Daze with a parade and festival.
 Lower Lake offers visitors an opportunity to truly step back and “stroll around” enjoying history in rural America.